 In late 2015, the U.S. Food and Drug Administration changed their policy on blood donation from men who have sex with other men from a lifetime ban to a deferral of at least 12 months after last contact.
 Women who have sex with women, transgender, nonbinary and intersex individuals can donate blood if they meet all general eligibility requirements.

-As part of Sharp Lends a Hand, Sharp HealthCare is committed to collecting 1,000 units of blood for the San Diego community in 2018.
-To support this effort, Sharp will host a blood drive on Saturday, Jan.
-20, at the Sharp HealthCare corporate offices in Kearny Mesa.
-Visit sharp.com/blooddrive to sign up today.
+As part of Sharp Lends a Hand, Sharp HealthCare is committed to collecting 1,300 units of blood for the San Diego community in 2021.
+To support this effort, Sharp will host blood drives throughout the year, at Sharp locations around San Diego County.

-You may also donate throughout the year by visiting sandiegobloodbank.org to find a donation center or mobile blood drive near you.
-Mention Sharp’s code SHRP to support the 2018 goal.
+Visit sandiegobloodbank.org to find a donation center or mobile blood drive near you.
+If donating at a non-Sharp facility, mention Sharp's code SHRP to support the 2021 goal.